 These are all the tips I have for now.
 Outside of the above tips, it’s really important to remember to follow what the Health Authorities are telling you for your area and to remember that things will get better, the economy will recover.

 At Level, helpful and community are 2 of our 3 core values.
 Level is a digital tool that improves communication on the jobsite.
 To help construction companies keep their workforce informed about COVID-19 and reduce COVID-19’s spread, we’re offering Level for free until August 1st, 2020.
-If you're interested in learning more on how Level helps, please visit our COVID-19 web page.
+If you're interested in learning more request a demo.

 Take care of yourself and each other,